 Although it gives the parents an illusory feeling of efficiency in the short run, spanking and other physical punishment can cause serious problems to children and undermine discipline.

 The effects of physical punishment

 The child who is hit doesn’t take responsibility for his actions and usually sees himself as the victim of his “tormentor parent”.
-He does not learn to judge his actions or to replace them by something more adequate but instead he learns to lie and to avoid getting caught by the parent that he fears.
+He does not learn to judge his actions or to replace them with something more adequate but instead, he learns to lie and to avoid getting caught by the parent that he fears.

 Other children will show symptoms of stress and anxiety related to fear and guilt as well as a lower self-esteem.

 Moreover, the use of physical force could cause an escalation of violence.
 If, to force David to stay on his chair, the parent hits him on his bottom and David, rebellious, decides to keep taunting him, what is he going to do?
 Hit harder?
 Hit twice?